rasmusthorsson/mfpg/README.md

 ## User Inputs

-The user will eventually supply up to 4 files as input.
+The user will eventually supply up to 4 configurations/files.

 ### Music Score